top of page

 Twenty years ago, I settled in Maxatawny to restore the Hottenstein mansion and teach American history.
 Setting up the township historic commission and chairing the planning commission, has taught me a lot about the current and future needs of the township.

-Residents face a record high school tax ballot measure that is alarming and must lead the township to take notice and engage in long range planning, to achieve better long range financial success.
+In the primary in May, residents voted down a record high school tax ballot measure that was alarming.
+The township must take notice and engage in long-range planning, to achieve better long-term financial success.
 I am a Republican candidate for Supervisor, who will create and implement a clear long range vision and plan, captured in a comprehensive plan, to meet the current and future needs of our community.

 IMG_4060_edited.jpg